shameem17/iOS-Tutorial/Weak_Strong.md

 # Strong Reference Cycles Between Class Instances

 Now again consider of an example of a Car class and a Person class.
-These two classes can be related strongly in a sense that a Person may have a Car and a Car may have a owner.
+These two classes can be related strongly in the sense that a Person may have a Car and a Car may have an owner.

 ```swift
 class Car{